 best crockpot meatballs

-If you have a signature sauce you love, use that of course.
-It is a great recipe that’s really versatile depending on your tastebuds.
-I highly recommend low and slow because rushing things defeats the purpose.
+I highly meatballs in the slow cooker on low for a slow cook because rushing things defeats the purpose.
 They will be defrosted and pretty tender at hour 4 or so but 6 hours is better to soak up the sauce and become more flavorful.

 We can help you right here below.
 Print it out and keep handy or just come back and visit us every time you want to make a batch.